 Discovery

-This is an excellent skill description that is highly specific, includes strong trigger terms, clearly answers both what and when, and explicitly disambiguates from related skills.
-The cross-references to other skills for adjacent use cases (TTS and STT) are particularly effective for reducing conflict risk.
+This is an excellent skill description that is highly specific, includes strong trigger terms, clearly answers both what and when, and explicitly distinguishes itself from related skills.
+The boundary-setting clause ('Use deepgram-dotnet-text-to-speech for one-way synthesis and STT skills for transcription-only flows') is particularly effective for reducing skill selection conflicts.
 The description uses proper third-person voice throughout.

 Implementation